abuss/syncpair/README.md

-# SyncPair - Advanced File Synchronization Tool
+# SyncPair - Collaborative File Synchronization Tool

-SyncPair is a lightweight Rust-based file synchronization tool that enables **bidirectional sync** between client directories and a central server with **shared directory storage**.
-Multiple clients can collaborate on the same shared directories in real-time.
-The system uses SHA-256 hashes for change detection, timestamp-based conflict resolution, and real-time filesystem watching for automatic synchronization.
+SyncPair is a lightweight Rust-based file synchronization tool that enables **real-time collaboration** through **shared directory storage**.
+Multiple clients can work together on the same shared directories, with automatic bidirectional synchronization, intelligent conflict resolution, and immediate change propagation.
+The system uses SHA-256 hashes for change detection, timestamp-based conflict resolution, and real-time filesystem watching for seamless collaboration.

 ## Features

+- **Real-time collaboration**: Multiple clients share the same directories with instant synchronization
+- **Shared directory storage**: All clients working on the same directory see each other's changes immediately
-- **Bidirectional synchronization**: Full two-way sync between clients and server
+- **Bidirectional synchronization**: Full two-way sync between all collaborating clients through the server
-- **Timestamp-based conflict resolution**: Newer files automatically win conflicts
+- **Timestamp-based conflict resolution**: Newer files automatically win conflicts across all clients
-- **File deletion synchronization**: Deletions propagate between clients and server
+- **File deletion synchronization**: Deletions propagate between all collaborating clients and server
 - **Hash-based change detection**: Uses SHA-256 hashes to identify file changes efficiently
 - **Real-time file watching**: Monitors filesystem changes and syncs automatically using `notify`
 - **Connection resilience**: Automatic retry with exponential backoff when server unavailable
 - **Comprehensive logging**: Professional logging system with multiple verbosity levels
-- **Relative path preservation**: Maintains directory structure across all clients
+- **Relative path preservation**: Maintains directory structure across all collaborating clients
-- **Async HTTP communication**: Built with Tokio and Warp for performance
+- **Async HTTP communication**: Built with Tokio and Warp for performance with 30-second timeouts
 - **Single unified binary**: One executable with subcommands for both client and server modes
 - **Cross-platform**: Written in Rust, works on Linux, macOS, and Windows

 ## Architecture

-SyncPair uses an advanced bidirectional synchronization architecture:

-1. **Server Mode**: HTTP server that handles file uploads, downloads, and sync coordination via REST API
+SyncPair uses a **shared directory collaboration architecture** that enables real-time teamwork:

+1. **Server Mode**: HTTP server with shared directory storage - each directory (e.g., "documents") is accessible to all clients
-2. **Client Mode**: Filesystem watcher with intelligent sync engine that handles conflicts and deletions
+2. **Client Mode**: Filesystem watcher that syncs to shared directories, enabling instant collaboration
+3. **Shared Storage**: Multiple clients can connect to the same directory namespace for real-time collaboration
-3. **Sync Protocol**: RESTful API with endpoints for sync negotiation, uploads, downloads, and deletions
+4. **Sync Protocol**: RESTful API with endpoints for sync negotiation, uploads, downloads, and deletions

+### Collaboration Model

+- **Shared Directories**: When multiple clients sync to the same directory name (e.g., "documents"), they share the same files
+- **Real-time Synchronization**: Changes from any client immediately propagate to all other clients in the same directory
+- **Automatic Conflict Resolution**: When multiple clients modify the same file, the newest version wins automatically
+- **Seamless Integration**: Clients can join and leave collaborative sessions without affecting others

 ## Installation